ZRQ-rikkie/ZRQ-rikkie/README.md

 <h1 align="center">Hi 👋, I'm Ruiqi Zhao</h1>
-<h3 align="center">A passionate developer and currently a Computer Science graduate student in UCD</h3>
+<h3 align="center">A passionate developer </h3>

 ![Snake](https://github.com/ZRQ-rikkie/ZRQ-rikkie/blob/output/github-contribution-grid-snake.svg)

+🔍 Currently pursuing a Computer Science degree at University College Dublin, with an expected completion date in January 2024.

+🚀 Actively seeking an entry-level software development position in Ireland, available to start post-graduation.

+🌟 Highlighted Projects: Click on the project names below to explore their respective repositories.

+🤝 Thank you for exploring my GitHub profile.
+For inquiries or collaborations, feel free to reach out via email or connect with me on LinkedIn.

 <h3 align="left">Languages and Tools:</h3>